Skip to main content

 A. Not All Whole Wheat Bread Is Created Equal

 Whole wheat bread is often considered a healthier option, but not all whole wheat bread is created equal.
 Some brands use refined flour with added coloring and sugar, which can lead to blood sugar spikes and provide fewer nutrients.
+Refined carbs disguised as healthy can still spike blood sugar, especially if consumed regularly without proper balance.

 B. How to Identify Genuine Whole Wheat Bread

 Look for bread labeled 100% whole wheat or whole grain.
 Check the ingredients list to ensure that whole wheat flour is the first ingredient, and avoid bread with added sugars or artificial ingredients.
 Sprouted grain bread is another excellent option, as it is easier to digest and provides more nutrients.
+Choosing gut-friendly grains can also support better digestion and microbial health.

 C. Making Your Own Bread at Home